SaadAhmad123/vega-genai-demo/README.md

-# A technical overview for implementation of LLM Generated Data Visualizations
+# A Technical Overview For Implementation Of GenAI Data Visualizations

 The GenAI-powered data analysis has reached impressive capabilities, but **translating insights into visual formats within GenAI applications** remains a significant technical challenge.
 Current industry approaches using "ephemeral applications" - where AI generates and executes code in sandboxed environments - create unstable user experiences with frequent execution failures and substantial implementation complexity for custom GenAI applications.